Classic Texas Burger

 Make-Ahead and Storage

 Make-Ahead: The burger patties can be made in advance.
-For the patties, prepare them in advance then place in an air tight container and refrigerate.
+Prepare them in advance, then place them in an airtight container and refrigerate.
 When ready to cook, follow the grilling instructions above.

-How to Store: To store leftover burgers, allow them to cool to room temperature the refrigerate in an air tight container for up to 4 days.
-To freeze leftover burgers, we recommend first freezing them in a single layer on a parchment lined baking sheet then placing them in a freezer safe container with a square piece of parchment paper between each patty.
+How to Store: To store leftover burgers, let them cool to room temperature, then refrigerate in an airtight container for up to 4 days.
+To freeze leftover burgers, we recommend freezing them in a single layer on a parchment-lined baking sheet, then transferring them to a freezer-safe container with a square piece of parchment paper between each patty.
 They can be kept frozen for up to 3 months.

 How to Reheat: Burger patties can be reheated in a skillet or on the grill over medium heat.
-Cover the pan with a lid to help retain moisture and heat the patties for about 3-4 minutes per side.
-To reheat in the microwave place patties on a microwave safe plate and cover with a a microwave safe lid or paper towel to trap moisture.
-Reheat in 30 second increments until heated through.
-If burger patties are frozen, allow them to thaw in the refrigerator before reheating.
+Cover the pan with a lid to retain moisture, then heat the patties for about 3-4 minutes per side.
+To reheat in the microwave, place patties on a microwave-safe plate and cover with a microwave-safe lid or paper towel to trap moisture.
+Reheat in 30-second increments until heated through.
+If the burger patties are frozen, thaw them in the refrigerator before reheating.

 Recipe Tips and Notes

 • Allow the burgers to rest.
-To help redistribute the juices, allow the burger patties to rest a few minutes before serving.
+To redistribute the juices, let the burger patties rest for a few minutes before serving.

 • Cook on medium-high heat.
-Preheat your grill to a medium-high heat for a good sear without overcooking the interior.
+Preheat your grill to medium-high heat to get a good sear without overcooking the interior.

 • Flip the Burgers Once.
 Wait until the burgers develop a crust on the bottom and release easily from the grill or pan before flipping.
 This crust helps keep the burger together.

 • Don’t Press Down on the Burgers While Cooking.
 Pressing down on the burgers with a spatula releases juices and can cause the burgers to fall apart.
-Let the burgers cook undisturbed, flipping them only once midway through cooking.
-This will also help them get a nice seared outer layer that will help keep the burgers juicy.
+Let the burgers cook undisturbed, flipping them only once halfway through.
+This will also help them achieve a nice seared outer layer that keeps the burgers juicy.

 Frequently Asked Questions

-Refrigerated your burger patties until they are ready to be cooked to keep the fat solidified which will help prevent them from falling apart as they cook.
+Refrigerate your burger patties until they are ready to be cooked to keep the fat solidified, which will help prevent them from falling apart as they cook.

 cheeseburger with onions, pickles, and mustard on a black plate served with fries and a beer.